 The best way to keep the mind healthy is to keep it stimulated and active, which is why it’s so incredibly important to encourage elderly residents to participate in a number of activities throughout their week.
 A sign that they might not be feeling themselves is a sudden disinterest in socialising, engaging in activities or doing things they usually enjoy, so if you notice someone is not joining in as much, consider why that is and think about how you could shake up their routine.

 Better still, speak to them and find out what things they would enjoy or are in the mood to do.
 Activities should be of genuine personal interest to individuals in order to really enrich their lives, and what one person likes, the other may not.
-For example, some activities on offer may not be suitable for some people with physical or learning difficulties, so it’s important to come up with a range of different activities that can be enjoyed by all.
+For example, not all activities will be suitable for every resident.
+It’s important that everyone can enjoy a range of different activities.

 2. Embracing personal identity and growth